zkoss/zkdoc/zk_component_ref/Grid.md

 ## emptyMessage

-Specify a string at this attribute to show a message when a Grid has no items.
+{% include versionSince\| 5.0.7 %} Specify a string at this attribute to show a message when a Grid has no items.

 ``` xml
         <grid emptyMessage="No items match your search">